Alpine.js Tools

 Hover over any Alpine directive, shorthand, or magic property to see a description and a direct link to the official Alpine.js documentation.
 All 18 core directives are covered:

-x-data,x-init,x-show,x-bind,x-on,x-text,x-html,x-model,x-modelable,x-for,x-transition,x-effect,x-ignore,x-ref,x-cloak,x-teleport,x-if, andx-id.
+x-data,x-init,x-show,x-bind,x-on,x-text,x-html,x-model,x-modelable,x-for,x-transition,x-effect,x-ignore,x-ref,x-cloak,x-teleport,x-if, andx-id— alongside 6 plugin directives and the 6 class-based transition attributes (x-transition:enter,:enter-start,:enter-end,x-transition:leave,:leave-start,:leave-end), the standard way to drive Alpine transitions with Tailwind classes.
 Shorthand forms are handled: hovering@clicksurfacesx-ondocs with a note that it is shorthand forx-on:click.
 Dot-modifiers are also handled: hoveringx-model.numbershowsx-modeldocs.
-All 9 magic properties are covered:$el,$refs,$store,$watch,$dispatch,$nextTick,$root,$data, and$id. -
+All 11 magic properties are covered:$el,$refs,$store,$watch,$dispatch,$nextTick,$root,$data,$id,$persist, and$event. -

 Magic property completions